 Results

 From the pre-processing of the subject datafile, 60 subjects remained of which 32 were IR and 28 were IS.
 The corresponding subject IDs were used to filter the proteome and metabolome data for the DAs, combined pathway analysis and network analysis.
-This resulted in 686 samples (316 IR and 370 IS) being included in the proteome data and 726 samples (425 IR and 302 IS) in the metabolome data.
-Moreover, the proteome data included 302 proteins annotated with HGNC symbols while the metabolome data was reduced from 724 metabolites to 323 metabolites after excluding those with no HMDB identifier specified.
+This resulted in 686 samples (316 IR and 370 IS) being included in the proteome data set and 726 samples (425 IR and 302 IS) in the metabolome data set.
+Whereas all the 302 proteins were annotated in with HGNC symbols only a subset of the metabolome data could be properly annotated with HMDB indentifiers reducing the amount of metabolites from 724 metabolites to 323 metabolites.

 After making the metagenomic and metabolomic datafiles consistent in order to run the integrative analysis, both datasets contained 49 subjects (26 IR and 23 IS) and 441 samples.
 This number of samples was reduced to 402 (200 IR and 202 IS) after excluding those with a PCA Axis1 value of less than -2.8.
 Despite excluding metabolites that had an abundance of 0 across many samples, the number of metabolites used in this integrative analysis remained the same (323 metabolites).
 Finally, filtering of the metagenomic data to only include sufficiently classified and abundant taxa, resulted in the phyloseq object containing 362 taxa.